 30.11.1.1 General Applicability

 The CAISO will calculate the Reasonableness Thresholds for all resources except for Non-Resource-Specific System Resources.
 The CAISO will not calculate Reasonableness Thresholds for evaluating Reference Level Change Requests for Bids from resources other than Hydro Default Energy Bids or for Virtual Bids.
-In no case will Reasonableness Thresholds be lower than a resources’ Default Commitment Cost Bids or Default Energy Bids that were established prior to the submission of the Reference Level Change Request. * * * * *
+In no case will Reasonableness Thresholds be lower than a resources’ Default Commitment Cost Bids or Default Energy Bids that were established prior to the submission of the Reference Level Change Request.
+For resources for which the CAISO does not calculate Default Energy Bids, the CAISO will set the Reasonableness Threshold at the Soft Energy Bid Cap.
+The Reasonableness Threshold for Default Energy Bid or Default Minimum Load Bid adjustments shall not exceed the Hard Energy Bid Cap or Minimum Load Cost Hard Cap, respectively.

+* * * * *

 30.11.2 Reference Level Change Requests